joe-irving/defundclimatechaos/index.md

 - text: |-
     # Partners

-    This day of action is between a number of UK groups working closely with allied networks [all around the world](http://defundclimatechaos.org).
+    This day of action is supported by a number of UK groups.
+We also work closely with allied networks [all around the world](http://defundclimatechaos.org).
   buttons:
-  - text: Register
+  - text: Add your group
     target: "/partners/#register-group"
   - target: "/partners"
     text: See all partners